Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Connect.md

 **Step 2**

-1. Run the "/msteams connect" command when the user is already connected.
+1. Run the "/msteams-sync connect" command when the user is already connected.

 **Expected**

-The user should be logged in to MS Teams and and receive a message of connection in a new window.
-After step 2, the user should not be able to connect new user and should receive a message that the user is already connected.
+The user should get logged in to MS Teams and receive a message of successful connection in a new window.
+After step 2, the user should not be able to connect and should receive a message that the user is already connected.